intel/intel-device-plugins-for-kubernetes/cmd/fpga_admissionwebhook/README.md

-The admission controller also keeps the user from bypassing namespaced mapping restrictions, by denying admission of any pods that are trying to use internal knowledge of InterfaceID or Bitstream ID environment variables used by the prestart hook.
+The admission controller also keeps the user from bypassing namespaced mapping restrictions, by denying admission of any pods that are trying to use internal knowledge of InterfaceID or Bitstream ID environment variables used by the createRuntime hook.

 ## Dependencies